mrmandrake/mrmandrake/README.md

 ###  I recognize that Russia is an occupant that unlawfully invaded a sovereign state

-###  You reject false narratives perpetuated by Russian state propaganda
+###  I reject false narratives perpetuated by Russian state propaganda